 The way your students approach learning has a large impact on how well they do at school.
 Thankfully, research shows that teaching your students certain learning strategies helps them to achieve higher results.
+You can:

 What are Learning Strategies?

 Learning strategies refer to the different things students can do to enhance their learning.
-There are an endless number of learning strategies.
-And some are subject or even task-specific.
+There are an endless number of learning strategies. and some are subject or even task-specific.
 For example, using:

 However, some broader learning strategies cut across subjects – and some of these have more impact than others.